-To be more specific, it includes a complete definition of what it is and how to use it in a normal conversation with an audio example.
-But that’s not all, we also added some super useful stuff like dialogue example, literal meaning, slow pronunciation audio and more!
+Are you ready to find out all the things you need to know about the basic idiom "Appeler un chat un chat"?
+This include a full definition of what it is and how to use it in a conversation with an audio example.
+Along with the useful stuff we added like synonym, dialogue example, slow pronunciation audio and more!

 In French, "Appeler un chat un chat" (To call a cat a cat) is a way to say that we should call the things by their name.